lancealan0121/osu_mania_overlay_byAI/README.md

 ## Updates

 #2026/2/2
-- Added adjustment to the location of a single button.
+- Added adjustment to the location of a single button
-- Added a reset horizontal button.
+- Added a reset horizontal button
-- Remove unnecessary displays.
+- Remove unnecessary displays
-- Update all language text files.
+- Update all language text files
-- Improved GUI layout.
+- Improved GUI layout
-- Optimization logic.
+- Optimization logic

 ## Features